 However, Hans Frede was not only a good businessman.
 He also had the courage to delegate responsibilities to both his children and senior executives.
 Therefore, when Hans Frede retired from the day-to-day management of the Fleggaard Group in the late 1990s, he transferred a very solid and well-run business to the next generation.

 Today, almost 100 years after the founding of ”Fleggaards Kolonialhandel”, the third-generation members of the family are active board members in the Fleggaard Group.
 The family forms a solid backbone for the group’s long-term strategy and development and is active in several of the group’s boards.

 The group’s scope has steadily grown bigger and bigger as the activities have become increasingly internationalized.
-Especially the group’s wholesale companies have interfaces all over the world, but also the cross border trading area is developing internationally, as the group has established two supermarkets in Tallinn.
+Especially the group’s wholesale companies have interfaces all over the world, but also the cross border trading area is developing internationally, as the group has established a supermarket in Tallinn.

 The Fleggaard Group is still a family-owned company with its roots firmly planted on the southern Jutland soil and the family continuously attaches great importance to business acumen at the center of decision-making.